-Personally, I’ve never travelled with a seat saver, but my clients who choose to travel with one swear by them!
+Personally, I’ve never travelled with a seat saver, but our globetrotters who choose to travel with one swear by them!
 And I can see why.
-For those who aren’t saddle fit, they need every bit of help they can get when facing up to six hours in the saddle a day.
-So if a fluffy sheepskin seat saver or a swanky gel seat saver is their bottom’s saving grace, I say go for it – if you’ve got the luggage space.
+For those who are less saddle fit or plus-sized, spending up to six hours in the saddle a day takes its toll.
+So if a fluffy sheepskin seat saver or a swanky gel seat saver is your bottom’s saving grace, I say go for it – if you’ve got the luggage space.

 ***Oh and don’t forget to check out our GT Apparel online store if you’re keen to invest in some new gear ahead of your ride!